Data Storage Facilities

 About

-Local storage includes the storage on any local devices such the C:/ drive in your DCCN-issued PC or your personal laptop, as well as the D:/ drive in lab computers.
+Local storage includes the storage on any local devices such the C:/ drive in your DCCN-issued PC, as well as the D:/ drive in lab computers.

 Advantages